BirdeeHub/ExampleKotlinPluginLoader/README.md

 java -jar ./examplepluginloader-all.jar

-it will give an error because i got lazy:
+it will give an error because I didn't want to spend 3 years on a gradle config for an example code snippet,

+and it doesnt give me an error in the application this was originally part of:

 ```
 SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".